Blog

 • Another part of the solution space is analytics as-code.
 We believe that you should apply software engineering best practices to business intelligence: Define your analytics and reporting logic as code, put them through a Git-based review process, make sure the automated tests pass, then deploy to production.
 That way, you know exactly when, where and who made changes to your dashboard.
 Your analytics output is tightly controlled, and business user can consume the data with great confidence.

-As far as we can tell, the only self service bi tools to adopt this approach is Looker and Holistics.
+As far as we can tell, the only self-service BI tools to adopt this approach is Looker and Holistics.
 We expect more tools to adapt accordingly, however, especially if these ideas prove their worth in practice.

-Will this approach win out in the end?
 We’d like to think so.
 We think that there are many advantages to this approach.
 However, we can not know what problems will fall out of this new paradigm.
 We will have to wait a couple of years to see.

 Cedric Chin